 Trash Planet also offers a take-back program where you can drop off your old sneakers in exchange for 15 pounds off your next purchase.

 Trash Planet further commits to reducing carbon by planting 15 trees for each pair of shoes you purchase.

 Made from 100% vegan materials, Løci makes a wide range of sustainable sneakers.

-Its shoe lining comes in bamboo making them strong and very breathable.
+Its shoe lining comes in bamboo, making it strong and very breathable.
 Their insoles and midsoles are made of cork, making your sneakers both antibacterial and odor-free.

 Løci also makes distinctive shoes using recycled ocean plastic sourced from the Atlantic Coast of Africa and the Mediterranean.